The NANA1807 Method | Iced Tea Preparation

 Note: below 5°C, the perception of aromas drops by 40 to 60% (source: neurogastronomy).

-It reveals the deep nature of Tea , activating its health virtues and releasing all its aromatic complexity.
+It reveals the deep nature of Tea , activating its health benefits and releasing its full aromatic complexity.

 It is based on:

-- A phytotherapeutic approach : respect for the plant and its cycles
+- A phytotherapeutic approach : respecting the plant and its cycles

-- A sensory logic : controlled extraction, slow infusion, balance of tastes
+- A sensory approach : controlled extraction, slow infusion, balanced flavors

-- An ecology of digestion : no thermal brutality, no shock to the body
+- An ecology of digestion : no sudden temperature changes, no shock to the body

 A signature of the House